survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 W> *webpack-dev-server* can be picky about paths.
 If the given `include` paths don't match the system casing precisely, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.

 W> You should **not** enable HMR for your production configuration.
-It likely works, but having the capability enabled there won't do any good, and it makes your bundles bigger than they should be.
+It likely works, but it makes your bundles bigger than they should be.

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file. *dotenv* allows you to control the host and port setting of the setup quickly.